 Clinical Frailty Scale

-The Clinical Frailty Scale© (CFS) was introduced in the second clinical examination of the Canadian Study of Health and Aging (CSHA) as a way to summarize the overall level of fitness or frailty of an older adult after they had been evaluated by an experienced clinician.
+The Clinical Frailty Scale (CFS) was introduced in the second clinical examination of the Canadian Study of Health and Aging (CSHA) as a way to summarize the overall level of fitness or frailty of an older adult after they had been evaluated by an experienced clinician (Rockwood et al., 2005).

-The highest grade of the original CFS© (stage 7), published in 2005, incorporated severe frailty and terminal illness.
-Later, it became evident that we needed to distinguish between identifiable groups otherwise lumped together – severely frail, very severely frail and terminally ill - as clinically distinct groups who required distinctive care plans.
-Therefore, in 2007 the CFS© was expanded from a 7-point scale to the present 9-point scale.
+The highest grade of the CFS (level 7) as published in 2005, incorporated both severe frailty and terminal illness.
+Later, it became evident that we needed to distinguish between identifiable groups who were otherwise lumped together in the original scale – severely frail, very severely frail and terminally ill - as clinically distinct groups who required distinctive care plans.
+Therefore, in 2007 the CFS was expanded from a 7-point scale to the present 9-point scale, and it has been used extensively in that format.
+We published on the predictive validity of the 9-point CFS in 2020 (Pulok et al., 2020).

 Permission for Use